TheKelsenator/TheKelsenator/README.md

 As a recent graduate of a rigorous full-stack coding bootcamp, I am thrilled to embark on my journey as a junior developer.
 With a strong foundation in web development, I have gained hands-on experience in front-end and back-end technologies, including HTML, CSS, JavaScript, React, Node.js, and SQL.
 During the bootcamp, I worked on several collaborative projects that sharpened my problem-solving skills and taught me the importance of clean code and efficient development practices.

-What sets me apart is my passion for creating user-friendly and visually appealing applications.
-I strive to build intuitive interfaces that enhance the user experience and make a meaningful impact.
-I am eager to leverage my creativity and technical skills to contribute to innovative projects and learn from experienced developers in a collaborative team environment.

-Beyond coding, I am a curious learner who enjoys staying updated on the latest industry trends and emerging technologies.
+Beyond coding, I am a curious learner who enjoys whitewater rafting, carpentry/woodworking, sewing, spin fishing, playing guitar and creating new and different projects in general.
 I am adept at adapting to new challenges and thrive in fast-paced, deadline-driven environments.
 With my strong attention to detail and dedication to delivering high-quality work, I am committed to continuously improving my skills and making valuable contributions as I grow in my development career.

-When I'm not coding, you can find me exploring new coding concepts, attending tech meetups, or enjoying outdoor activities.
-I value teamwork, open communication, and the opportunity to make a positive impact through technology.
+When I'm not coding, you can find me out in the gorgeous Sawtooth Mountains in Stanley, Idaho.
+This small town is the gateway to any recreational activity you might seek out.
+From hiking, lake days, or river trips with the dog to woodburning stoves with minus twenty degree weather - I have a love and passion for this place I am fortunate enough to call my home.

 I am excited to contribute my enthusiasm, technical skills, and passion for learning to a dynamic development team.
 I am ready to take on new challenges and collaborate with fellow developers to create innovative solutions that drive results.